rntsoma/mc346/README.md

 # mc346Haskell
-Exercises for learning the basics of Haskell.
+Exercises for learning the basics of Haskell, plus course challenge.